kashif-nawaz/Understanding-BGP-Route-Reflector-Mysteries/README.md

      Originator ID: 172.172.172.14

 ```
-We can see that PE3 will is adding Cluster ID i.e 2.2.2.2 and Originator ID i.e 172.172.172.14 while re-advertising subnet 100.100.251.0/2 to one of it's IBGP peer i.e 172.172.172.1.
+In above snippet , we can see that PE3  is adding Cluster ID i.e 2.2.2.2 and Originator ID i.e 172.172.172.14 while re-advertising subnet 100.100.251.0/2 to one of it's IBGP peer i.e 172.172.172.1.
 Now let's inspect same route being re-advertised by PE3 to CE2 over eBPG peering.

 ```